joost-morsink/FF-admin-module/doc/arch/overview.md

 The purpose of the online database is to:

-* administer payments and (chosen) charities;
+* administer donations and (chosen) charities;

-* display statistics about investment results and actual donations.
+* display statistics about investment results and actual transfers to charity.

 ### Offline database

 The purpose of the offline database is to:

-* import payments;
+* import donations;

 * export financial data for usage in the online database;

 * administer investments;

-* perform calculations based on investments and withdrawals;
+* perform calculations based on investments and liquidations;

-* administer actual donations;
+* administer money transfers to charities;

 * provide a datasource to reinitialize the database from scratch.

 ## Requirements

 ### Online

-We need an export of donations, and import of reporting data for display purposes on the website.
+We need an export of donations, and an import of reporting data for display purposes on the website.
+It should have on a donation-level information about

+* the current invested value of the donation;

+* money transferred to charity based on the profits/interest on the donation.

 Although we also need a list of charities and investment options on the offline site, we do not require those data to be synchronized via an automated process.